 Smashing Walnuts Foundation was started by 10-year old Gabriella Miller and her family after Gabriella was diagnosed with an inoperable brain tumor that was the size of a walnut.
 Gabriella smashed walnuts with a frying pan to symbolize "smashing" her tumor.

 Gabriella quickly became a global advocate for children with cancer.
 She raised nearly $300,000 for children's cancer charities before starting the Smashing Walnuts Foundation, a non-profit whose mission is to raise awareness of the prevalence of childhood cancer and to raise funds for childhood brain cancer research.
 Gabriella co-authored a book about childhood cancer, earned an honorary college degree and received the President's Medal for Outstanding Service in Cancer Awareness from Shenandoah University.
 She was awarded "Outstanding Volunteer of the Year" and was a sought after motivational speaker.
-All of these led to Gabriella receiving a Proclamation, unanimously signed by all 140 delegates of the Virginia General Assembly.
+All of this led to Gabriella receiving a Proclamation, for her childhood cancer advocacy work, which was unanimously signed by all 140 delegates of the Virginia General Assembly.
 Gabriella was featured on CNN, The Today Show and dozens of regional news networks for her advocacy work.
 Journalists covering Gabriella's story earned five Emmy awards.

 “You may have a bad day today, but there’s always a bright shining star to look forward to tomorrow.”
 Gabriella